Deaths of 3 women in early heat wave raise questions, fears

 Still, there is evidence that people don't appreciate or even know just how dangerous the heat can be.

-Wellenius said the reasons for what he called a “gross miscalculation” begin with the fact that official statistics are simply the result of counting death certificates that list heat as the cause of death.
+Wellenius said the reasons for what he called a “gross miscalculation” begin with the fact that official statistics count only death certificates that list heat as the sole cause of death.
+In some cases, heat is not listed as a cause even though it may have led to death in people with other conditions.

+He said the same thing happened in the earliest days of the pandemic when people who died in nursing homes in Europe “were not tested for COVID so they were not counted as COVID deaths.”

-In the county that includes Chicago, for example, the medical examiner's office reported two heat-related deaths last year, and seven the year before.
+In Cook County, which includes Chicago, the medical examiner's office reported two heat-related deaths last year, and seven the year before.

 Just how many deaths in the U.S. are heat related today is unclear.
 Wellenius' study, published in 2020, is the result of research from 1997 to 2006.
-And Klinenberg said the issue has been complicated by the pandemic.
+And Klinenberg said the issue has been complicated by the pandemic because the people at greatest risk of being killed by COVID-19 are also at the greatest risk of being killed by extreme heat.

 “It's hard to distinguish excess heat deaths from COVID deaths,” he said.